-On June 26, 1963, President John F. Kennedy spent his first full day in Ireland on an emotional trip to his ancestral home.
+On June 26, 1963, President John F. Kennedy arrived in Ireland on an emotional trip to his ancestral home.
 His speech is remembered for quoting the text of a Sinéad de Valera poem.

 During the evening she recited a poem of exile for the young president who was so impressed that he wrote it down on his place card.

 Over breakfast the next day, JFK memorized the poem and recited it in his last speech at Shannon as he departed.